 Let’s zoom out and talk about the lymphatic system.

 - The cardiovascular system is closely linked to the lymphatic system.
 As blood vessels become smaller and smaller, the capillaries emerge.
 These tiny vessels allow water to diffuse through the blood vessel walls, both in and out of the vessels.
-This creates a fluid loss from the cardiovascular system.
+This creates fluid loss from the cardiovascular system.

 - The lymphatic system is critical as it’s also the most direct route from the skin to the lymph nodes, which are basically filters for the fluids running through them.
-There is a collection of immune cells in the lymph nodes that are ready to attack and devour anything that shouldn’t be there.
+There is a collection of immune cells in the lymph nodes ready to attack and devour anything that shouldn’t be there.

 - Here’s something cool and also uncool about the lymphatic system.
-It relies on a horse’s muscles and movement to transport the fluids around.
+It relies on a horse’s muscles and movement to transport the fluids.
 This is great, but horses don’t have muscles below the knees and hocks.
 There’s also gravity to contend with!
 And, a horse that isn’t moving a lot isn’t pumping lymphatic fluids a lot.